 The popularity of parkrun, Race for Life and hundreds of other running events, from 5k charity races to marathons and ultra events, confirms that running is now very much a mainstream activity.

 Whether you’d prefer track, road running, trail or cross-country, there’s no better way of getting fit outdoors and making new friends.
 If you are blind or visually impaired and wish to run with a guide runner, contact Disability Sports Wales.

 Welsh Athletics has a list of running clubs, many of which run Couch to 5k courses for complete beginners.

 Bowls can be enjoyed by all ages and played outdoors and indoors.
 It provides gentle activity and a chance to socialise.
 Clubs often hold open days to attract new members.
-For more information and your nearest club contact the Welsh Bowling Association or Welsh Women’s Bowling Association.
+For more information and your nearest club contact the Welsh Bowls or Welsh Women’s Bowling Association.

 Playing a round of golf or two with friends is a very sociable way of getting outdoors and doing some exercise.

-Golf Courses Wales lists all courses in Wales.
+Wales Golf lists all courses in Wales.
 Most welcome visitors (sometimes days are restricted) or you can play at a municipal course.